Oral Health and Nutrition

 Cook's Corner: Recipes for Healthy Snacks-Compiled from Brush Up on Oral Health

 This cookbook includes recipes to support children's healthy growth and development with ingredients that are fresh, high in fiber, and low in fat.
 None of the recipes include added sugar.
 The recipes can be used by early care and education programs to help meet nutrition standards from the federal Child and Adult Care Food Program.
-The cookbook is available in English and in Spanish.

 Dental Health Matters